carbon-language/carbon-lang/docs/project/evolution.md

 ## Overview

+Carbon's evolution process uses [proposals](#proposals) to evaluate and approve [significant changes](#when-to-write-a-proposal) to the project or language.
+This process is designed to:

-Carbon's evolution process uses [proposals](#proposals) to evaluate and approve significant changes to the project or language.
-The goal is to ensure these kinds of changes can receive feedback from the entire community, and also to resolve questions and decide direction efficiently.
-We use proposals to create a clear log of rationale for why the project and language have evolved in particular directions.
+-   Ensure these kinds of changes can receive feedback from the entire community.
+-   Resolve questions and decide direction efficiently.
+-   Create a clear log of rationale for why the project and language have evolved in particular directions.

 When there are questions, concerns, or issues with a proposal that need to be resolved, Carbon uses its [governance](#governance-structure) system of